zaiah-dj/nw/README.md

 ## Dependencies
-nw has only one real dependency: poll().
+tmnw has only one real dependency: poll().
 It can be found on most Unix systems and will give you a nice level of performance right out of the box.
 See `man poll` for more information.
 Windows is another story.

-Also, nw relies on a part of another library of mine titled 'lite'.
+Also, tmnw relies on a part of another library of mine titled 'lite'.
 I have embedded the useful code within this library to stick to the two file goal above.
 Eventually, not even this will be needed to get the library working.

 ## Usage

-Using nw in your application is pretty simple.
+Using tmnw in your application is pretty simple.
 Unfortunately, I only have directions for C right now, as I have not had time to test with C++.

 ### Compiling

-To compile `nw` for your own apps, do the following:
+To compile `tmnw` for your own apps, do the following:

 <p>
 <h3>Linux</h3>